 - The personal representative (or executor).

-- Probate Attorney providing legal advice to the personal representative throughout the probate process.
+- Probate Attorney providing legal advice to the personal representative throughout the process.

 - The Internal Revenue Service (IRS), regarding federal income taxes that the decedent and their estate may owe.
 In the event of federal gift, estate or generation-skipping transfer tax matters the IRS will also get involved.

-For further inquiries regarding the probate process or for a consultation with a probate attorney please contact us.
+For further inquiries regarding the estate planning process or for a consultation with a probate attorney please contact us.